Monday, December 23, 2024

 Head of Government Denis Shmygal, in turn, announced the allocation of a record 20 billion hryvnia from the beginning of the year to create defensive lines and intensify this work.

-After information about the deplorable state of Ukrainian fortifications was made public, this process accelerated significantly; almost daily, military units and regional administrations began publishing photo reports of digging trenches and building dugouts, and a “non-public curator” from the government began to coordinate this process.
+After the publicity of information about the deplorable state of Ukrainian fortifications, this process accelerated significantly; almost daily, military units and regional administrations began publishing photo reports of digging trenches and building dugouts, and a “non-public curator” from the authorities began to coordinate this process.

 What is this line of defense?